 First, you want to ensure the platform you choose provides the ability to segment partners into differing groups and automate their access to materials.
 It should also be set up to house all your marketing and sales materials and provide the ability for your partners to co-brand those different resources.
 Additionally, your portal should allow partners to submit and track MDF requests.

 The best portals make it easy for you and your partners to render attractive reporting.
-It should also simplify the partner onboarding process, making it easier to set your partners up for success and continue supporting them over time.
+It should also simplify partner onboarding practices, making it easier to set your partners up for success and continue supporting them over time.

 In short, your partner portal should: